HinodeXRT/xrtpy/docs/getting_started.rst

 Channel
 -------
-Test Channel text.
+Channel explores properties of the X-Ray Telescope (XRT).
+Channel offers a detailed review of the instrument's for a chosen channel filter e.g. Charge-Coupled Device (CCD), Entrance Filter, Filter(s), Geometry, and Mirror(s).
+An example guide can be found in our Example page.

 Effective Area
 --------------
 XRTpy produces the effective areas for a set of XRT x-ray channels paired with thicknesses of the CCD contamination layer.
+Reference the `SolarSoft XRT Analysis Guide`_ for more information about the instrumental spectral responses.
+An example of how to calculate the effective areas can be found in our Example page.

 Temperature Response
 --------------------
 XRTpy produces the temperature response for each XRT X-ray channel, assuming a spectral emission model, reference `Narukage et al. 2011`_ and `Narukage et al. 2014`_.
 XRTpy default emission model from CHIANTI.
 This structure contains data and information about a plasma emission model, as a function of wavelength and temperature.
 The default model assumes coronal abundances `Feldman (1992)`_.
-Examples of how to calculate the temperature response function can be found in our Example page.
+An example of how to calculate the temperature response can be found in our Example page.

 .. note::
-   XRTpy has future plans to accept other emission model.
+   XRTpy has future plans to accept other plasma emission spectra model.

 Filters
 *******